The Russia Investigations: Rod Rosenstein On The Razor's Edge

 The reprieve

 Sean Hannity wanted him to do it.
 Lou Dobbs wanted him to do it.
 Jeanine Pirro wanted him to do it.
-But President Trump decided Friday that he's going to hold off for now on the next round of Washington, D.C., document wars.
+But President Trump decided Friday that he's going to hold off for now on the next round of the Washington, D.C., document wars.

-2018 has been the year of the paper salvo.
+This has been the year of the paper salvo.
 Republicans opened fire with the House intelligence committee's now-famous memo.
 Democrats answered with their countermemo.
 Trump and Republicans then escalated the war by releasing a seldom-seen application for a surveillance warrant submitted to the Foreign Intelligence Surveillance Court.

 They are on the verge of doubling down with more documents including pages from a partly unredacted version of that warrant application — but Trump has decided, for now, to save this card to play for another day.